 We are great believers that the success of any outsourced bespoke software development project starts before the day one of the engagement.
 Building a new relationship is just like building a house, we ensure that strong and stable foundations are there from the very start.
-Most of the outsourcing projects come with the question on how can I develop software from the cost-effective perspective.
+Most of the outsourcing projects come with the question on how can I develop software from a cost-effective perspective.
 Very often the focus is on the cost only and the question on how to de-risk a software development project by having a successful onboarding is often overlooked.

-Working with a nearshore outsourcing supplier like Amdaris come with huge benefits, not only do have access to a diverse range of skilled and talented individuals who are experts in their field, but we are able to provide your business with significant cost savings.
+Working with a nearshore outsourcing supplier like Amdaris come with huge benefits, not only we do have access to a diverse range of skilled and talented individuals who are experts in their field, but we are able to provide your business with significant cost savings.

 This obviously does not come without its own challenges, for example how to work with augmented extended teams outsourcing is less explored.